 Moms are always really busy, especially new mothers or working mothers with several children.
 You can offer your services to them and help them run their errands.

-You’ll get the groceries, lunch, or help them when they’re in a tight spot.
+You’ll get the groceries, and lunch, or help them when they’re in a tight spot.
 This job is an excellent way to make money as a 14-year-old.

 Pets need watching too, and loving owners are willing to pay you to look after their beloved babies in exchange for a few dollars every hour.
 You’ll usually be hired by pet owners going on trips to places where they can’t bring their animals.